Sjors/dao-challenge-blog/source/_posts/recap-challenge-1-5.md

 ## What's Next?

 I want to make these contracts more useful.
 I'd like to bring back transferring tokens between users, which is a feature I removed in Challenge 4.
 I also want to introduce a proposal system similar to that of the DAO, where users can vote with their tokens on how the DaoChallenge spends its funds.
-I'll try to introduce these features in incremental steps, offering a bounty each time for those who can rob it.
+I'll try to introduce these features in incremental steps, offering a bounty each time for those who can rob any of those future contracts.